aatmaziz/derayah_task/README.md

    - Platform:Kotlin (Android).
    - WebSocket Libraries: Libraries available for both platforms (socket.io , OkHttp or Java-WebSocket for Android).
    - FCM SDKs: Provided by Google for handling push notification registration and delivery.

+3.Mentorship Plan
+     How would you onboard a junior engineer to this feature?
+   - explaining the goal of the feature — real-time order updates — and the importance of ensuring the system scales and remains reliable under high load.
+   - walk them through the core tech stack (socket.io,mvvm pattern,clean arch).

+     What would you delegate to them?
+   - starting with ui implementation and then go for layers like ( domain and data ).
+   - focus with him on pr reviews to gain experiance.
+   - writing data class that mock real time response.
+   - setup every part in his place and start to test the happy path with him.
+   - should the out source code be clean, modular, and testable.

+     How would you help them understand the architecture and write tests?
+   - Best practices for asynchronous programming and error handling in real-time systems.

+     What pitfalls would you help them avoid?
+   - Avoiding common pitfalls, such as over engineering the task or over-complicating state management.
+   - Avoiding ignoring connection loss what will do if the connection is down ?
+   - Ensure that the app doesn’t update too many state changes in a short time.

+4. Optional (Bonus)
+   Fallback strategy if real-time connection fails
+   - If WebSockets fail, use HTTP polling as a fallback for order status updates.